 It is becoming increasingly difficult for university graduates to find employment in South Africa.
 In 2019 – before COVID-19 hit our shores – the unemployment rate among graduates under 24 years old was 31%.
 At the time that these figures were published, UCT released research showing that only 10.71% of their 2018 graduates were still seeking employment.

-In 2019 we were tasked with designing the guide – using the fourth industrial revolution as our style inspiration.
-Then, in 2020, we managed the editorial side in addition to the design of the guide: we planned out the content, managed contributors, conducted interviews and finally edited the content.
+Since 2019 we were tasked with designing this guide – starting out by using the fourth industrial revolution as our theme inspiration.
+Then, in 2020, we managed the editorial side in addition to the design of the guide: we planned out the content, managed contributors, conducted interviews, wrote full-length articles, and edited the content.
 This time, the design was fuelled by the Japanese concept of a hyper-innovative, sustainable and smart Society 5.0.

 The 2021 guide: